tarantool/tarantool/doc/sphinx/book/box/index.rst

 to another fiber, and delete the tuple that was just updated.
 Note re storage engine: sophia handles yields differently, see :ref:`differences between memtx and sophia <sophia_diff>`.
+Note re multi-request transactions: there is a way to delay yields, see :ref:`Atomic execution <atomic_execution>`.

 Since locks don't exist, and disk writes only involve the write-ahead log, transactions are usually fast.
 Also the Tarantool server may not be using